iethem/react-native-boilerplate/docs/general/commands.md

 ```command
 npm run rename
 ```
-In order to change app name you can use this command.
+In order to rename your app you can use this command.
 See details below:

 > Note: This script uses [react-native-rename](https://github.com/junedomingo/react-native-rename) package.
 This package does not attempt to properly rename build artifacts such as `ios/build` or Cocoa Pod installation targets.
 After renaming your project you should clean, build, and reinstall third party dependencies to get it running properly with the new name.